Wei-Hong29/Machine-learning-with-R-classifiers/README.md

 - Attribute20. total_Opnd : numeric % total operands
 - Attribute21: branchCount : numeric % of the flow graph
 - Attribute22. defects : {FALSE,TRUE}% module has/has not one or more reported defect

+Note about the dataset used in this project - Defects.csv: I do not own this dataset.
+All credits go to its rightful owner.